AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 ![](images/content-editing-area.png){width="800" align="left"}

-To learn about the Editor views and the features available in the respective views, view [Editor views](./web-editor-views.md).
+To learn more about the Editor views available for a topic file in the content editing area, view [Editor views](./web-editor-views.md).

 >[!NOTE]
 >
-> If you are working on a map file, then different Editor views are displayed in the content editing area , including a **Layout** view for the map file.
+> If you are working on a map file, then different options or views are displayed in the content editing area , including a **Layout** view for the map file.
 For more details, view [Map editor features](./map-editor-advanced-map-editor.md).

 ## Right panel